 Maybe it helped; it probably didn’t.
 It would be overtly corny to suggest that now every time I write a death certificate, I do so with a sombre disposition and rueful melancholy.
 It is necessary to be somewhat hardened to death and dying as a doctor or medical student.
 But I sincerely try to put myself in the shoes of a patient’s family member.

-Having said all of that, I still curse when I am asked to see an unpleasant family.
+Having said all of that, I still dread having to see an unpleasant family.
 Relatives can stonewall and flummox you, but corpses don’t ask awkward questions.

 I treat the dead the same way I always have, but I’m slowly learning to deal with the living.

 "A grave is a place where the dead are laid to await the coming of the medical student"